-Since its founding in 1993, SFCT has focused on conservation work in Rio Arriba, Santa Fe and San Miguel Counties in northern New Mexico, protecting more than 42,000 acres with 95 conservation easements.
+Since its founding in 1993, SFCT has focused on conservation work in Rio Arriba, Santa Fe and San Miguel Counties in northern New Mexico, protecting more than 45,000 acres with 98 conservation easements.
 Over time, as landowners donated conservation easements, clusters of conserved land developed in seven focal areas.
-The SCP recommends a pro-active conservation emphasis in four of these focal areas:
+The SCP recommends a pro-active conservation emphasis in the following focal areas: